 Peer-to-peer lending is an alternative to traditional lending.
 Instead of taking out a loan from the bank, borrowers use services like Prosper that connect them to investors like you.

 P2P lending platforms allow you to earn a fixed monthly income by lending to individuals or companies.
 The money is deposited directly into your account.

 10. Invest in Your Financial Education

 Perhaps the best investment you can ever make is investing in yourself and your financial education.
 For $5-$15, you can buy some of the best personal finance books or audiobooks.
-For example, great books like Rich Dad Poor Dad are available on Amazon for $11.36 for the paperback edition, $6.82 for the Kindle version, or $14.95 a month for an Audible membership.
+For example, great books like Rich Dad Poor Dad are available on Amazon for $11.36 for the paperback edition.
+You can get the Kindle version for $6.82, or a month of Audible membership for $14.95.

-You can learn how to invest in real estate, how to make money in the stock market, how to manage your money, how to get out of debt, how to achieve financial freedom, and so much more.
+You can learn how to invest in real estate and how to make money in the stock market.
+In addition, you can learn how to manage your money, get out of debt, and achieve financial freedom.

 If books aren’t your thing, there are plenty of inexpensive online courses.
-It’s truly amazing how much great education you can get for less than $500.
+It’s truly remarkable how much great education you can get for less than $500.

 Hopefully, this article has shown you that investing doesn’t have to be confusing or expensive.
 You can get started right away with very little money.
 And if you aren’t ready to invest just yet, you can focus on paying down high-interest credit card debt, boosting your income, and saving an emergency fund.